 The study of the observer-dependent nature of entanglement~\cite{alsing2012observer} in relativistic settings has been a topic of interest in the field of {\it relativistic quantum information}.
 For an overview of the field, see the special issue~\cite{mann2012relativistic}.
-The field is concerned with studying relativistic effects on quantum technologies, including quantum communications ~\cite{bruschi2014spacetime}, and on addressing fundamental questions in quantum field theory ~\cite{lopp2018light,wu2023quantum,barman2023spontaneous}, black holes~\cite{Ng2022little}, cosmology~\cite{bubuianu2021kaluzaklein} and higher energy physics~\cite{bertlmann2001bell,naikoo2020quantum} with a information theoretical perspective.
+The field is concerned with studying relativistic effects on quantum technologies, including quantum communications ~\cite{bruschi2014spacetime}, and on addressing fundamental questions in quantum field theory ~\cite{lopp2018light,wu2023quantum,barman2023spontaneous}, black holes~\cite{Ng2022little}, cosmology~\cite{bubuianu2021kaluzaklein} and high-energy physics~\cite{bertlmann2001bell,naikoo2020quantum} with an information-theoretical perspective.